Reading time: 6 minutes

 There is no 15% contributions tax payable on these super contributions when they are added to your super account, as you have already paid tax on the money.

-If you wish to make a non-concessional contribution, the balance of all your super accounts at 30 June of the previous financial year must not be greater than $1.7 million ($1.6 million from 1 July 2017 to 30 June 2021).
+If you wish to make a non-concessional contribution, the balance of all your super accounts at 30 June of the previous financial year must not be greater than $2 million.

 1. Personal contributions from your take-home pay

 Personal contributions can be made regularly from your after-tax pay, or as a lump sum at any time through the year.
+Most funds will accept a lump sum contribution from your bank account via BPay or direct debit.
 You must have supplied your TFN to your super fund before it will accept personal contributions.

 2. Spouse contributions

 To be eligible, you must both be Australian residents when the contribution is made and must not be living separately on a permanent basis.
-For your contribution to be accepted by your spouse’s super fund, your spouse must pass a work test if they are aged between 67 and 74.
 Contributions cannot be made if your spouse has reached age 75.

-In addition, your spouse must not have exceeded their non-concessional contributions cap in the year you make the contribution, or have a Total Super Balance of $1.7 million or more in the financial year before you made the contribution.
+In addition, your spouse must not have exceeded their non-concessional contributions cap in the year you make the contribution, or have a Total Super Balance of $2 million or more on 30 June of the financial year before you made the contribution.

 Other types of super contributions: 3 main types